-Now I'll quickly discuss Caratacus' brothers and supposed brothers.
+Now I'll quickly discuss Caratacus' brothers and supposed brothers (Fig.17).
 Sons and brothers in the royal family of Cunobelinus didn't mean quite the same thing as they do in today's royal family of Windsor.
 Just because a British Celtic coin claims that so-and-so is the son of so-and-so doesn't necessarily mean that there was a biological father-son relationship, although I believe it often does mean exactly that.
-Well-known historian Guy de la Bédoyère says: "It is probably more accurate to regard the 'sons' of Cunobelinus as a mixture of men he had fathered by more than one woman, nephews, adopted sons, cousins and kin".
-Cunobelinus probably sired many sons and daughters during his long life.
-I think that Caratacus had three or four brothers or so-called brothers who struck coins.
-Two of them, Amminus and Togodumnus, are known to history.
-So I'll deal with them first.
+Guy de la Bédoyère says, "It is probably more accurate to regard the 'sons' of Cunobelinus as a mixture of men he had fathered by more than one woman, nephews, adopted sons, cousins and kin."

+Cunobelinus probably sired many